Dancing for health

 The project team are also supported by Physiotherapy students at King's, John Ling, a Clinical Nurse Specialist at King's College Hospital, and Gemma Cook and Cheryl Anderson, both Specialist Neuro Physiotherapists.

-Dancing for health is a collaboration between King's College London's Department of Physiotherapy and Trinity Laban Conservatoire of Music and Dance, supported by the Cultural Institute at King’s.
+Dancing for Health is a collaboration between King's College London's Department of Physiotherapy and Trinity Laban Conservatoire of Music and Dance.
+It was supported by the university's Culture team.